 Department Information & History

 The Morro Bay Police Department was first organized in 1965.
-Staffing includes Police Chief Greg Allen, Commander Jody Cox, Support Services Manager Bonnie Johnson, 4 sergeants, 1 corporal, 9 officers (including 4 senior officers), 2 Detectives, 1 Full Time and 1 Part Time Records clerk and 1 part-time evidence/property technician.
+Staffing includes Acting Chief/Commander Jody Cox, Support Services Manager Bonnie Johnson, 4 sergeants, 1 corporal, 9 officers (including 4 senior officers), 2 Detectives, 1 Full Time and 1 Part Time Records clerk and 1 part-time evidence/property technician.

 Police Chief Amy Christey